Atticus29/dataJitsu/bugs.md

 # Known issues
+- [ ] Sometime call to addGenericCandidateNameToDb creates something and then it is immediately deleted from db
 - [ ] Last and first should be displayed on individual dialog box
 - [ ] Clicking annotate from video submission takes you to URLs like 'http://localhost:4200/all-videos-MDfiNImRptr9Rf8v9bR'
 - [ ] Sometimes sort and paginator are undefined (when and why - see spinner in '/all-videos' bug below; I suspect they are related)